architech-boards/lora-documentation/source/qs.rst

 Quick start guide
 -----------------

-In order to see working the Sensor Node Lora you have to register the device on the `actility website <http://actility.thingpark.com/portal/web>`_ clicking on **Create an account**.
+In order to see working the Sensor Node Lora you have to register the device on the `activity website <http://actility.thingpark.com/portal/web>`_ clicking on **Create an account**.
-After the registration log in and you will access to the main page.
+After the registration login and you will access to the main page.

 .. image:: _static/actility_main.jpg